payini/IdentityManager/README.md

 ## Summary

-In this demo, we built a `netstandard` class library based on the `GitHub` repo by [mguinness](https://github.com/mguinness/IdentityManagerUI), to provide CRUD operations to Microsoft Identity tables.
+In this demo, we built a `netstandard` class library based on the `GitHub` repo by [mguinness](https://github.com/mguinness/IdentityManagerUI), to provide CRUD operations to `ASP.NET Core Identity` tables.

 Then we built a basic Blazor Server application to make use of the `netstandard` class library we created, to provide a UI to add/list/delete users, and roles.

+>:blue_book: This is a basic UI demo, just to demonstrate how to use the `IdentityManager` class library, but does not contain everything needed to fully administer users, and roles.
+It is up to you, to build your own UI to fully manage users, roles, and claims.

 For more information about the technologies used, check the links in the resources section below.